Activity note: Hotel check in from 3:00 p.m.

 Afternoon: Our field trip continues along the south rim of Canyon de Chelly.
 We’ll then proceed to our hotel for check in.

-Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
-Garcia's Restaurant at the hotel is open for dinner at the lodge cafeteria.
+Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like at the lodge cafeteria.

 Evening: At leisure.

-Activity note: Hiking 2.5 miles round-trip, approximately 2-3 hours; 600-foot elevation loss on the way down, uphill inclines on return to Canyon rim; walking sticks recommended.
+Activity note: Hiking 2.5 miles round-trip, approximately 2-3 hours; 600-foot elevation loss/gain on the way; walking sticks recommended.
 Bring water bottle, sunscreen, hat.

 Breakfast: Lodge cafeteria buffet.